cisagov/ScubaGear/docs/configuration/parameters.md

 ## Quiet

-**Quiet** prevents the HTML report will not be opened in an external web browser.
+**Quiet** prevents the HTML report from being opened in an external web browser.

 | Parameter   | Value  |
 |-------------|--------|